TEN TOOLS TO ENHANCE SECURITY OF COMPUTERS IN A NETWORK

 This is where organizations make sure that private data of its customers of employees is kept safe and safeguarded against unauthorized access or use.
 Data privacy enhances data integrity.
 Data confidentiality is where an organization makes sure that its data and information about its daily transactions and other important data about the organization is also safeguarded against unauthorized access and use.
 Data should only be accessed and used by authorized personnel.

 Viruses affect computer programs, files, and documents and corrupt them.
 The infected files, when opened, affect other files and programs and when the rate of infection is high, the computer slows down or even crashes.
 Malware are and spywares are mainly passed through the internet.
 Malware affects the normal functioning of the computer and corrupts files.
-Malware and spyware may also be used to forward information about your computer to internet hackers.
+Malware and spyware may also be used to forward information about your computer to internet intruders.

 3. Unauthorized access